2010130tim/BDFP/README.md

 Big data final project

-load image noteboook is to load the images and convert the labels into yolov5 format and packed as a tar file
+load image noteboook is to load the images and convert the labels into yolov5 format and packed as a tar file ROI_detection_yolo_training notebook is to run the training at Azure.

 1.
 Open your terminal and make a new directory named finalproject (or any other name of your choice).
 Switch into the directory and then clone the yolo repository from GitHub: